MatrixRonny/UnifiedStockExchange.OrmLite/README.md

 Dealing with failing tests
 * For now, make sure at least 70% of the tests pass when compiling for dotnet.

+### When everything fails

+Clean solution, close VS2022 / VsCode, delete bin and obj folders.
+Also, consider deleting `.vs` hidden folder found at the root.
+As a last resort, commit everything into a temporary branch, delete and clone repo again.
+I'm recommending this because the degree of legacy code and lack of dependency strategy makes compilation become unstable from time to time.

+In Windows, bin and obj folders can be found with `filename:=bin OR filename:=obj` pattern.
+In Linux, I'm sure everyone knows to do it :)